lmolkova/semantic-conventions/docs/dotnet/dotnet-http-metrics.md

 **[1]:** `network.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
 If the HTTP client used has a version of `0.27.2`, but sends HTTP version `1.1`, this attribute should be set to `1.1`.

-`connection.state` MUST be one of the following:
+`dotnet.connection.state` MUST be one of the following:

 | Value  | Description |
 |---|---|